drupal-xb/ddev-drupal-xb-dev/README.md

 ddev xb-ui-dev
 ```

-To completely reinstall Drupal and the Canvas module, run:
+To completely reinstall Drupal and the Drupal Canvas module, run:

 ```shell
 ddev xb-site-install
 ```

-For the full list of available Canvas commands, run this:
+For the full list of available Drupal Canvas commands, run this:

 ```shell
 ddev | grep xb-